Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 If you use dry chickpeas, soak them overnight first, then boil them for about 2 hours (or until tender) in a pot with plenty of lightly salted water.

-You can substitute lentils, beans, and peas for the chickpeas.
+Substitute any lentils, beans, and peas for the chickpeas.

 Onion, Garlic, and Ginger